 North Carolina was once a major gold producing state.
 In 1788, when a 17-pound nugget was discovered in Cabarras County, it touched off the first true gold rush in the United States.
 During the mid-1800’s gold coins were minted at the privately owned Bechtler Mint in Rutherford County and a branch of the United States Mint in Charlotte.
 Although large-scale gold production ended in the 1800’s, gold production continued until 1942.
 Today, amateur gold-seekers can pan for the glittery metal in numerous commercial attractions in Rutherford, McDowell and Burke Counties.
 View the documentary about this remarkable piece of Western North Carolina history, “Gold Fever and the Bechtler Mint,” that aired on UNC-TV.

 Information about locations and operating hours of the literally hundreds of gold and gem mining businesses can be found in many tourism publications and websites.
 Here are links to a few resources to get you started:

-There are several excellent museums in the region that tell the story of the mineral wealth of Western North Carolina:
+Several excellent museums in the region tell the story of the mineral wealth of Western North Carolina: